IsaacAE/IsaacAE/README.md

-# Hola, soy Kevin Isaac Alcantara Estrada
+# Hi, I'm Kevin Isaac Alcantara Estrada

-¡Bienvenido a mi perfil de GitHub! 👋
+Welcome to my GitHub profile! 👋

-## Acerca de mí
+## About Me
-Soy un apasionado estudiante de Ciencias de la Computación en la Facultad de Ciencias de la UNAM.
-Mi principal interés se centra en el desarrollo de sitios web, especialmente en el ámbito del Frontend.
-Disfruto creando experiencias de usuario atractivas y funcionales que hacen que la web cobre vida.
+I'm a passionate Computer Science student at the Faculty of Sciences, UNAM.
+My main interest lies in web development, particularly in the frontend realm.
+I enjoy creating engaging and functional user experiences that bring the web to life.

-## Mis Intereses
+## My Interests
-- Desarrollo de sitios web (Frontend)
+- Web Development (Frontend)
-- Bases de Datos
+- Databases
-- Programacion Logica
+- Logic Programming
-- POO
+- OOP

-## Conocimientos
+## Skills
-Poseo habilidades en diferentes lenguajes de programación, incluyendo:
+I have skills in various programming languages, including:
 - SQL
 - Java
 - Python